makerdao/community/governance/votes/Executive vote - December 10, 2021.md

 ### Replacing MKR Vesting Streams

-As per this successful [governance poll](https://vote.makerdao.com/polling/QmYdDTsn?network=mainnet#poll-detail), the following MKR Vesting Streams will be canceled and replaced by streams funded by the Protocol Treasury (Pause Proxy) if this executive proposal passes.
+As per this successful [governance poll](https://vote.makerdao.com/polling/QmYdDTsn?network=mainnet#poll-detail), the following MKR vesting streams will be canceled and replaced by streams funded by the Protocol Treasury (Pause Proxy) if this executive proposal passes.

 1,051.25 MKR will be streamed to the **[Oracles Core Unit (ORA-001)](https://mips.makerdao.com/mips/details/MIP39c2SP13)** starting July 1, 2021 through July 1, 2022 at **0x2d09B7b95f3F312ba6dDfB77bA6971786c5b50Cf** in accordance with their active [budget proposal](https://mips.makerdao.com/mips/details/MIP40c3SP15).
 A 1-year cliff is in place, making MKR claimable on July 1, 2022.